puppetlabs/bolt/ux/bolt-CLI-spec.md

 **Execute "facter" on multiple systems**:
 This demonstrates how a command can be run on multiple systems, and how the results are displayed:
 ~~~
-$ bolt exec --nodes europa-1, europa-2 command='facter osfamily'
+$ bolt exec command='facter osfamily' --hosts europa-1, europa-2
 europa-2: Redhat
 europa-1: Redhat

 ~~~
-- Node names are comma-separated, or space separated so that you can do --nodes europa-{1,9}, and allow the shell to expand the node names.
+- Host names are comma-separated, or space separated so that you can do --hosts europa-{1,9}, and allow the shell to expand the node names.
 - we need a way of easily passing multiple hosts, something like:
 ~~~
-$ bolt exec command='facter ipaddress' <nodes.txt>
+$ bolt exec command='facter ipaddress' --hosts <hosts.txt>
 ~~~
 Passing one hostname per line works for a homogeneous environment, e.g. all *nix.
 But what about trying to execute a single command across *nix and Windows, like "facter whereami"?
 To support that the protocol/scheme probably needs to be specified per-host (optionally):